LogoLogo

 Welcome to C.Scale!

-C.Scale is a whole life carbon calculation engine estimating emissions from the construction, renovation, and operation of buildings.
+C.Scale is a whole life carbon calculation engine estimating emissions from building construction, renovation, and operation.
 When highly-detailed energy modeling and life cycle assessment aren't affordable or practicable, teams use C.Scale.

 C.Scale is designed for use during site and feasibility studies, requests for proposals, pre-design, in retrospective analysis, or in other situations where a whole-building life cycle assessments and/or energy models are not practicable.